Here’s a list of wrestling comic book covers from DC Comics. Expect a lot of Superman and Superman tie-ins.

 5. Action Comics #372

-Here’s a future glimpse of Injustice: Gods Among Us Superman.
-Apparently, amnesia has forced him to drop his moral compass, don a mask, and do what every person with newfound super human strength decides to do: try their hand at a staged athletic performance whose outcome is predetermined.
+Here’s a future glimpse of Injustice: Gods Among Us Superman, as an apparent amnesia has forced him to drop his moral compass, don a mask, and do what every person with newfound super human strength decides to do: try their hand at a staged athletic performance whose outcome is predetermined.
 Talk about going into business for yourself.
 Look at nondescript bald wrestler #6’s face.
 It screams of…

 “Yup, that’s me.”

 So Drax was a DC Comics character before joining the Guardians of the Galaxy.
 It’s hard to tell exactly what the set up is here.
 Seems like a wrestler Hulked-up and decided to go old school carny and challenge people from the audience.
 The blurbs also read that a minute ago he was a man and a minute from presumably this moment in time, he’ll be a monster.
 Even though he looks like he’s already gone full-blown monster.
 Luckily, Pyro’s DC brother is there to help, which means he’s got some next-level Spidey senses, or he’s a down low wrestling nerd who just happened to be at the matches.